-Kendall and Kylie Jenner Sued Over Use of Tupac Image
+Kendall And Kylie Jenner Sued Over Use of Tupac Image

 Being sold for $125 each, the shirts feature the Jenners’ faces and logo on top of the images of famous artists like Tupac, Led Zeppelin, The Notorious B.I.G., Pink Floyd, The Doors and etc.

 The clothing line sparked up controversies and complaints upon its release.
-According to Billboard, Michael Miller, the photographer who shot the iconic portraits of Tupac Shakur was upset about the misappropriation and wrongful exploitation of at least 2 original photographs he took of the rap artist.
+According to Billboard, Michael Miller, the photographer who shot the iconic portraits of Tupac Shakur, was upset about the misappropriation and wrongful exploitation of at least two original photographs he took of the rap artist.

 Miller filed a lawsuit and according to his lawyer Scott Alan, Miller registered these images at the U.S. Office of Copyright.
 Therefore, Miller is supposed to be entitled to receive statutory damages of $150,000 for each photograph.